GIDSOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-Opdracht/Readme.md

+# This repository has been archived
+Dear reader, The decision has been made to archive this repository.
+The reason is that the OpenPGO-Medmij-ImplementatieBouwstenen-NodeJS isn’t being used and has deferred maintenance including security vulnerabilities.
+If you desire to use this adapter, please contact GIDS: info@gidsopenstandaarden.org.
-De informatie komt vanuit de Publieke MedMij pagina: https://afsprakenstelsel.medmij.nl Alle links in de documenten verwijzen naar https://afsprakenstelsel.medmij.nl documentatie set - ook met de nieuwste informatie.
+De informatie komt vanuit de Publieke MedMij pagina: https://afsprakenstelsel.medmij.nl

+Alle links in de documenten verwijzen naar https://afsprakenstelsel.medmij.nl documentatie set - ook met de nieuwste informatie.

 # SUPPORT: